keithasaurus/koda-validate/README.md

 ) == Invalid("Assistant TO THE Regional Manager!")

 ```
-In this case the values of individual keys were valid, but the object as a whole was not.
-It's worth noting you can specify
+In this case the values of individual keys are valid, but the object as a whole is not.

-`validate_object_async` instead if you need to use asyncio in your validation.
-Remember, you must use the `.validate_async`
+It's worth noting you can specify `validate_object_async` instead if you need to use asyncio in your validation.
+Remember,
-method when doing any kind of async validation.
+you must use the `.validate_async` method when doing any kind of async validation.

 #### Limitations
-RecordValidator is currently limited to at-most 10 keys.
+`RecordValidator` is currently limited to at-most 10 keys.
 This is simply because mypy gets slower and slower
 when typechecking against the `@overload`s for RecordValidator's `__init__` method.
 This may change soon.
 In the meantime,
 if you have 10+ fields on a record like object, you may be able to use `DictValidatorAny`, `MapValidator`, or, in some cases,
 `OneOf2`/`OneOf3` in combination with `RecordValidator`.
 There is also the possibility to generate the code into your project